Elias Díaz Player Props: Rockies vs. Padres

 - Diaz hit .228 with 18 doubles, two triples, nine home runs and 25 walks.

-- Including the 105 games he logged a plate appearance in last season, he homered in eight of them (7.6%), going deep in 2.4% of his trips to the plate.
+- He homered in eight games a year ago (out of 105 opportunities, 7.6%), leaving the ballpark in 2.4% of his trips to home plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.